-When storing your touring coach, a key switch, located in the overhead compartment behind the driver's seat, can be used to turn OFF the battery heaters.
+When storing your touring coach, a key switch located in the entry door electronics cabinet, can be used to turn OFF the battery heaters.
 This will prevent any parasitic battery draws from the heaters, while the coach is in storage.